 Risk Management Framework (RMF) Assessment & Authorization (A&A)

-With the DIACAP C&A process, agencies would go through the process to achieve an Interim Authorization to Test (IATT), Interim Authorization to Operate (IATO), and ultimately an ATO.
-We helped many companies achieve their IATTs, IATOs, and ATOs.
-With the RMF A&A process, IATTs and IATOs are no longer applicable.
-Now, we help companies achieve an ATO with conditions, and ultimately an ATO.
-If your organization is struggling with getting through the process of obtaining an ATO or just needs direction on how to get started, SecureStrux can help.
-We are intimately familiar with both DIACAP C&A and RMF A&A processes and procedures and the associated laws, regulations, and instructions that mandate a formal process for compliance is implemented and followed.
+We can help companies achieve their authority to Operate (ATO).
+If your organization is struggling with getting through the process of obtaining an ATO or just needs direction on how to get started with a security Assessment & Authorization, SecureStrux can help.
+We are intimately familiar with the RMF A&A processes.
+We have been helping clients work through the associated laws, regulations, and instructions that mandate a formal process for risk management, ensuring continuous monitoring is implemented and followed.

-SecureStrux supports a range of C&A / A&A needs such as:
+SecureStrux supports a range of A&A needs such as:

 - Defining system boundaries